yumh1/AgentNetworkProtocol/03-did:wba Method Design Specification.md

 Note that both the client and the service need to limit the number of retry attempts to prevent entering a dead loop.

-#### 3.2.4 Authentication Success Return Token
+#### 3.2.4 Authentication Success Return Access Token

-After the service successfully verifies the client's identity, it can return a token in the response.
-The token is recommended to be in JWT (JSON Web Token) format.
-The client can then carry the token in subsequent requests, and the service does not need to verify the client's identity each time, but only needs to verify the token.
+After the service successfully verifies the client's identity, it can return a access token in the response.
+The access token is recommended to be in JWT (JSON Web Token) format.
+The client can then carry the access token in subsequent requests, and the service does not need to verify the client's identity each time, but only needs to verify the access token.

 The following generation process is not required by the specification, but is provided for reference.
 Implementers can define and implement it as needed.

 JWT generation method reference [RFC7519](https://www.rfc-editor.org/rfc/rfc7519).

-1. **Generate Token**
+1. **Generate Access Token**

-Assuming the service uses **JWT (JSON Web Token)** as the token format, JWT typically contains the following fields:
+Assuming the service uses **JWT (JSON Web Token)** as the access token format, JWT typically contains the following fields:

 - **header**: Specifies the signing algorithm
 - **payload**: Stores user-related information